dotlang/language/README.md

 - `for(x:array1)` or `for(int key,string val:hash1)`.

 ###Casting
-- There is a general function `func cast(source:any)->any` which is called to cast from `any` to `any`.
-You can specializa this function for your purposes (e.g `func cast(x:BigInt) -> int`).
-- Casting of type to their parents is automatically provided. `var x: Parent = cast(childData);`
-- For example, you can write `func cast(d: DoW)->int ...` function to provide custom code to convert Day-of-Week type to int.
+- For example, you can write `func Dow#int ...` function to provide custom code to convert Day-of-Week type to int.
-- Value of a variable which is not explicitly initialized is given by a call to default function: `func default!T()->T`.
-- You can also specialize this function for your types.
-- You can ignore `T` part if type can be inferred: `var x: int = default;`.
-This can be useful in template functions.

 ###Anonymous struct